Deltares/ra2ce/docs/analysis_module/analysis_module.rst

 Analysis module
 ================
 RA2CE's analysis module can perform several analyses on infrastructure networks.
 First, a network needs te be created.
 Visit the :ref:`network_module` for a better understanding of how this works.
-In the analysis module we distuingish a module focused on direct monetary road damages (physical damages) and an analysis module for network criticality and origin-destination analyses.
+In the analysis module we distuingish a module focused on direct monetary road damages (damages) and an analysis module for network criticality and origin-destination analyses (losses).
 The latter are developed from a 'societal losses due to hazards' point of view and provide insight into the hazard impact on the network and the disruption of network services to society.

 Direct/physical damages
 -------------------------------------